-Christmas is finally here (on Sunday) and I hope it will be an enjoyable, festive season for you, your family and friends.
-Christmas is a special time in our household, and I am hoping this year will be no different.
-Remember to give to charity this time of year as well, especially if you are feeling especially fortunate, help them have a Merry Christmas.
+Christmas is finally here (on Sunday), and I hope it will be an enjoyable, festive season for you, your family and friends.
+Christmas is a special time in our household, and I hope this year will be no different.
+Remember to give to charity this time of year, especially if you are feeling especially fortunate; help them have a Merry Christmas.
 Charity should be part of your financial planning (if you are thinking of starting your 2017 plans, add that in).

 High quality and reliable digital connectivity is essential for the quality of life of Canadians and Canada’s economic prosperity.

 Will this somehow cause the big Internet Service providers in Canada to make sure there are affordable (yet high-quality) solutions available to all Canadians?
 My skepticism meter is reading high that things will change without a legislated solution in place (but we saw how well the whole $25 cable TV solution did).
 It would be a Merry Christmas if everyone could have access to basic internet, which is defined as:

 - speeds of 50 megabits per second (Mbps) download/10 Mbps upload for fixed broadband Internet access services.

 - an unlimited data option for fixed broadband access services.

 - the latest mobile wireless technology available not only in homes and businesses, but also along major Canadian roads.

 Stats Canada published the November Consumer Price Index numbers, and year over year inflation is running at a lowly 1.2% but is it really?
 After a cursory look, it seems that it might be good this month, with Food being a category where prices actually dropped.